a-kenji/update-rust-toolchain/README.md

 or even update your minor versions.

-## usage:
+# Usage:

-Creates a pr with an update to the patch version
+Creates a pr with an update to the latest rust-version.
 ```
 jobs:
   rust-toolchain: